latolukasz/beeorm-doc/docs/guide/queries_log.md

 engine.RegisterQueryLogger(&MyLogger{}, false, false, true)
 ```

-## Queries debug
+## Queries Debug

-BeeORM provides special query logger that prints human friendly output
-to console (`os.Stderr`) that is very useful when you are debugging your queries.
-You can enable it with `engine.EnableQueryDebug()` or `engine.EnableQueryDebugCustom()` method:
+BeeORM provides a special query logger that prints a human-friendly output to the console (os.Stderr) that is useful when debugging your queries.
+You can enable it with the `engine.EnableQueryDebug()` or `engine.EnableQueryDebugCustom()` method:

 ```go{2,4,6}
 // all queries